Non-destructive Testing in Engineering

 - self-study of technical terms and basics

 - independent solving of problems / exercises about the content of the lecture; analysis and discussion of results and answers

 - supplementation of the subject matter by reading the recommended literature

 - description of phenomena by formulas are derived in the lecture, the results will be discussed and analyzed

-- practical application of the subject matter by example measurements during the laboratory tutorial.
+- practical application of the subject matter by example measurements during the practical.
 The students are asked to perform and partly evaluate these measurements on their own

 Description of exams and course work